Frequently Asked Questions

+You can choose to have your sleeping bag professionally cleaned or give it a go yourself.
+First thing to know, your sleeping bag shouldn't be dry cleaned as the solvents used will damage your bag.
 If you choose professional cleaning you should look for a cleaner who specialises in cleaning bedding or quilts or go to outdoor gear specialists such as Remote Equipment Repairs or Venus Repairs Workshop.
 Washing your bag yourself isn't hard but it is important to follow these guidelines:

-Buy a specialist down cleaning soap from your local camping store or use a mild non-detergent soap.
+Down-filled sleeping bags Buy a specialist down cleaning soap from your local camping store or use a mild non-detergent soap.
 Your bag will take several days to dry so warm weather with low humidity is the best time to get started.
 Fill your bath or laundry tub with enough warm water to cover your sleeping bag and add a small amount of soap, submerge your bag and gently massage the water through it, and leave it to soak for a while.
 Drain the water then add more fresh water, again, massaging it through the bag.
 Repeat this rinsing process until all the soap is gone - you'll need to do this at least three times.
 Once the rinse water is clear, drain the bath or tub and carefully press down on the bag until you have squeezed as much water as possible out of the bag.
 Carefully fold the bag into a bundle and lift it out of the bath or tub – don't let any of the bag hang down as the fragile baffle walls inside the bag that keeps the down in place can be damaged very easily while the bag is wet and heavy.
-Dry your sleeping bag flat in a warm place regularly massaging the down to separate it and restore it's loft.
+Dry your sleeping bag flat in a warm place regularly massaging the down to separate it and restore its loft.

 Synthetic filled bags can be hand washed in the same way as down bags (detailed above) to maximise their lifespan.
 However, they can also be carefully machine washed in a large front loader on a gentle cycle with a specialist sleeping bag soap or mild non-detergent soap.
 Do not wash a sleeping bag in a top loader with an agitator as it will destroy your sleeping bag.
 Air drying is the best way to dry your sleeping bag.
 A synthetic filled bag will dry quicker than a down bag and is not quite as fragile when wet, but still take care to support the bag when wet.
 Make sure you lie it flat to dry.

+If you've just taken your tent away and felt it was leaking inside, we've got a few tips to test the problem and get it fixed.
 You might be worried the seams are leaking but in many cases, we've found water in the inner side of your tent is caused by condensation.
 When you're camping, there are three main sources of condensation in tents:

 Weather conditions: High humidity, low temperatures and rain (even if minimal)